 You would find lots of blog posts written on this topic already by technical SEO experts and we will link this checklist with already published content so that you get a detailed guide at one place, rather than having to refer multiple articles.

-Every website needs technical SEO audit because it’s a part of SEO process.
+Every website needs a technical SEO audit because it’s a part of the SEO process.
 Without a technical audit in hand, you cannot find the mistake or bugs to improve upon.

 If you want to learn and conduct a technical SEO audit by yourself but don’t know where to begin from then don’t worry.
 We are going to take you through the detailed guide that would help you audit the SEO.

 It is certainly not some rocket science but requires you to have basic technical knowledge of HTML and programming along with FTP.